samhageahmad/cpython/Doc/library/stdtypes.rst

 .. method:: bytes.islower()
             bytearray.islower()

-   Return ``True`` if there is at least one lowercase ASCII character in the sequence and no uppercase ASCII characters, ``False`` otherwise.
+   Return true if there is at least one lowercase ASCII character in the sequence and no uppercase ASCII characters, false otherwise.

    For example::